Our-Revolution/site/README.md

 ## Usage

+1. `source ~/.virtualenvs/ourrevolution/bin/activate`
-`./manage.py runserver` then pull up http://localhost:8000/ and you're off to the races.
+2. `./manage.py runserver` then pull up http://localhost:8000/ and you're off to the races.